hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

 ## VBoxManage Commands

-In order to perform extra customization of the virtual machine, a template can define extra calls to `VBoxMangage` to perform.
+In order to perform extra customization of the virtual machine, a template can define extra calls to `VBoxManage` to perform.
 [VBoxManage](http://www.virtualbox.org/manual/ch08.html) is the command-line interface to VirtualBox where you can completely control VirtualBox.
 It can be used to do things such as set RAM, CPUs, etc.